 - Harriet Ross was born into slavery in 1819 or 1820. - Raised under brutal conditions, subjected to whippings as a small child.
-At the age of 12 she was seriously injured by a white overseer when she refused to help tie up a man who had attempted escape.

-- Given a piece of paper by a white neighbor with two names, and told how to find the first house on her path to freedom.
-Travels the Underground Rail Road to Philadelphia where she meets William Still. - Begins relocating members of her family to St. Catherines, Ontario. - Personally guides more than 300 person to freedom as a Conductor on the Underground Rail Road. - During the Civil War, Tubman served as a soldier, spy, and a nurse. - After the Civil War, moves to Auburn, New York . . .
+At the age of 12 she was seriously injured by a white overseer when she refused to help tie up a man who had attempted escape. - Marries John Tubman at 25 but soon decides to leave her husband to escape slavery when she feared her children would be sold and her family broken apart. - Was told by a white neighbor how to find the first house on her path to freedom.
+She travels the Underground Rail Road to Philadelphia where she meets William Still. - Begins relocating members of her family to St. Catherines, Ontario. - Personally guides more than 300 person to freedom as a Conductor on the Underground Rail Road. - During the Civil War, Tubman served as a soldier, spy, and a nurse. - After the Civil War, moves to Auburn, New York ...
 Where she began her work for the rights of women.